 Were the Vikings at Lindisfarne from Denmark?

 There is one brief chapter in history that may lend itself to helping us understand who the first raiders were and, roughly, why they attacked.
-In 792 A.D. the Emperor Charlemagne moved to suppress a Saxon rebellion under the leadership of a man named Widukind.
+In 792 A.D.
+Emperor Charlemagne moved to suppress a Saxon rebellion under the leadership of a man named Widukind.
 His action was decisive and bloody.
-During the battle on the banks of the Elbe River, the Franks captured 3,000 Saxon prisoners.
+The Royal Frankish Annals tell us that during the battle at the confluence of the Aller and Weser rivers, the Franks captured 4,500 Saxon prisoners.
 As a means to send a message to the rest of the region, Charlemagne ordered the prisoners be baptized in the river.
 There, the priests recited their benedictions as the Frankish soldiers held their victims underwater until they drowned.

 “And they came to the church at Lindisfarne, laid everything to waste with grievous plundering, trampled the holy places with polluted steps, dug up the altars and seized all the treasure of the holy church.
 They killed some of the brothers, took some away with them in fetters, many they drove out, naked and loaded with insults, some they drowned in the sea…“